coderefinery/manuals/presenting.md

 - Take advantage of the mistakes/typos you make when teaching!
   When you do a mistake and get an error message and realize what you did wrong, explain what happened since this can offer valuable insights to learners.
+- Ask "do you do X?" where X is what you are teaching.
+Instead, ask "how do you do Y?".
+The first question implies something you are doing wrong, the second is open-ended.

 ### Try to stick to the material